 This is very dependent on 1) how the drainfield was constructed/installed 2) how it has been treated in the past and 3) how it would be treated in the future.
 Septic tanks, treatment plants and drainfield’s rely on biological action to operate successfully so for example you only need to use too much bleach and you have the potential to kill 99.9% of the good bacteria that makes the system work.

 Another example of potential problems, a drainfield may have worked well with the discharge from just two people iliving in the property but would not cope with an increase in discharge from say mum, dad, four children and washing the kit of the local football team twice a week.

 We can only give a snapshot in time which will be indicative but we can give no guarantees due to the very nature of these installations.

 It is also impossible to give a price to install a new drainfield without undertaking detailed and potentially costly testing of the subsoil to determine first if it is suitable and the size/length of drainfield required.
-This is not cheap if undertaken as per “Building Regulations Section H2”, the “General Binding Rules” and additional information from the Environment Agency and DEFRA. which are all available on line as it requires substantial excavation and is timed over at least two days if completed properly.
+This is not cheap as is requires more than one day if undertaken correctly as per “Building Regulations Section H2”.
+The “General Binding Rules” and additional information from the Environment Agency and DEFRA. are all available on line

 It is also very time consuming undertaking the preparation of any proposals for remedial work if any is required therefore this is not included in the cost of the basic inspection